holdmygithub/bash/README.md

-Find the last modified file or empyt directory recursively from the current directory.
+Find the last modified file or empty directory recursively from the current directory.

 INSTALLATION:
 1) Clone the .sh file